a-li-sa/weather-dashboard/README.md

 <p><img src="Assets/homework6-1.gif"width="600"/></p>

-To remove a city from the collapsible list, click the "X" button.
+To remove a city from the collapsible list, click the "X" button next to the city.

 To view the information of a city on the list, click the city's name.